Blue and white pottery: Origin and development

 Islamic tin-glazed earthenware, with blue and white decoration, Iraq, 9th century.
 The Arabic calligraphy is ghibta, i.e. "happiness".

 Cobalt blue glaze became popular in Islamic pottery during the Abbasid Caliphate, when the cobalt was mined near Kashan, Oman, and Northern Hejaz.
-In early periods, Chinese craftspeople used blue-and-white porcelain to replicate the styles of Islamic pottery and metal crafts.
-For instance, Chinese potters in the eighth century duplicated designs like lotus scrolls and motifs from Persian silverwork.
+Blue-and-white wares were first produced in the 9th century in Iraq.
+Following an analysis of the literature regarding blue-and-white ceramics, Edwards and Colomban (2025) characterized the decoration style as an Abbasid innovation.
+Early Chinese craftspeople used blue-and-white porcelain to replicate the styles of Islamic pottery and metalwork.
+Even earlier, during the eighth century, Chinese potters adopted motifs like lotus scrolls directly from Persian silverwork.

 Tang and Song blue-and-white

 A blue and white stoneware plate with floral motif (cobalt-blue pigment over white slip), manufactured in kilns in Gongxian, Henan.
 Found in the Belitung shipwreck, dated c.
 825–850, Tang dynasty.

 The use of cobalt as an underglaze color was introduced to China from Iraq, where Abbasid potters had been using it on white glazed earthenware since the 9th century.
 In China, it was first applied to earthenware during the Tang dynasty (618–907 CE) and subsequently to porcelain.
 Shards of blue-and-white porcelain from the late Tang dynasty have been discovered at the Huangye and Baihe kiln sites in Gongyi, Henan Province.
 Tang period blue-and-white is more rare than Song blue-and-white and was unknown before 1985.
 The Tang pieces are not porcelain however, but rather earthenwares with greenish white slip, using cobalt blue pigments.
-The only three pieces of complete "Tang blue and white" in the world were recovered from Indonesian Belitung shipwreck in 1998 and later sold to Singapore.
+The only three pieces of complete "Tang blue and white" in the world were recovered in 1998 from the Belitung shipwreck in Indonesia and later sold to Singapore.
 It appears that the technique was forgotten for some centuries.

 Textual and archaeological evidence suggests that blue-and-white wares may have been produced during the Song dynasty, although the identification of Song dynasty blue-and-white pieces remains the subject of disagreement among experts.